populationgenomics/rare-disease/resources/README.md

 ### i.
 Purpose

-The purpose of this document is to provide easy to follow instructions on how to transfer your genomic data to the CPG’s cloud storage.
+The purpose of this document is to provide easy to follow instructions on how to transfer your genomic data to the CPG's cloud storage.

 <br />

 ### ii.
 The Google Cloud Platform

-The Centre for Population Genomics currently uses Google’s cloud infrastructure to securely store data before it is ingested into Seqr and our metadata platform.
+The Centre for Population Genomics currently uses Google's cloud infrastructure to securely store data before it is ingested into Seqr and our metadata platform.
 Each project is compartmentalised into its own corner of the Google cloud platform and named accordingly.
-Projects are split up into “buckets”, which is Google’s term for storage disk.
+Projects are split up into “buckets”, which is Google's term for storage disk.

 **This document outlines how you can transfer your data into the “upload” bucket of your project.**